GuillaumeSmaha/cluster-mgr/manual_install/README.md

 # apt install ntp
 # crontab -e
 ```
-(select your preferred editor and add this to the bottom of the file)
+- Select your preferred editor and add this to the bottom of the file:
 ```
 * * * * * /usr/sbin/ntpdate -s time.nist.gov
 ```
-This synchronizes the time every minute.
+- This synchronizes the time every minute.

 ### 8) Force-reload solserver on every server
 ```